MobilePayDev/MobilePayDev.github.io/docs/build-basics.md

 For instance, if a capture call on a payment is successful on the backend, but the connection to the client is closed before the client receives the response, then it is safe for the client to retry the capture call.
 The second capture call will immediately return with a 200 OK response as the capture was already completed on the first capture call.

+### Retry policy

+We recommend retrying failed requests due to network and server errors using one of these strategies:

+* Retrying requests up to a fixed number of times with a constant delay between each call.

+* Retrying requests up to a fixed number of times using an exponential backoff with jitter strategy (i.e. doubling the delay between each retried call and adding some randomness to the delay to avoid overloading the backend).

+We suggest retrying a failed request **2** times (which results in 3 requests including the first one).

+You may retry **max 5** times (which results in 6 requests).

 ## Working with Dates

 All MobilePay endpoints expect dates and timestamps as strings in UTC (such as, "2013-01-15T00:00:00Z").
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)